a421loop/experimental-monster-and-bandaids/idkwhatthisisbutiwantittoexist.md

 Either thoughts I was thinking, things someone had recently said to me or things I was readings this october break

-- made with an ultra strawberry dreams flavour, smugged eye makeup and a need to feel like myself again
+♡ made with a pink monster, smugged eye makeup and a need to feel like myself again